getgrav/grav-learn/pages/07.hosting/wirenine/docs.md

 $ ssh wirenine_username@wirenine_servername -p2200
 ```

-Obviously you will need to put in your WireNine-provided username for `wirenine_username`, and the WireNine-provided servername for `wirenine_servername`.
+Obviously, you will need to put in your WireNine-provided username for `wirenine_username`, and the WireNine-provided servername for `wirenine_servername`.
 The `-p2200` is important as this is the non-standard port that WireNine runs SSH on.

 ## Install and Test Grav